vladanskoko/spring-ai-kotlin-example/README.md

 # spring-ai-kotlin-example
-Example of Spring AI REST API application that uses Spring AI framework for communicating with Open AI LLM
+Example of REST API application that uses Spring AI framework for communicating with Open AI LLM